rogerbinns/apsw/doc/async.rst

-Performance is dominated by the overhead of sending calls to the worker thread, and getting the result.  :source:`tools/aio_bench.py` is a small benchmark that keeps reading rows from a dummy memory database, and then appending 1,000 to the end of the table, until there are 300,000 rows in the table.
+Performance is dominated by the overhead of sending calls to the worker thread, and getting the result.  :source:`tools/aio_bench.py` is a small benchmark that keeps reading rows from a dummy memory database, and then appending 1,000 more rows to the end of the table, until there are 300,000 rows in the table.

 **Benchmarks aren't real - use your own scenario for real testing!**